4 whole red snappers, gutted, scaled and cleaned

 6-8 cloves garlic, finely minced

-kosher salt and fresh ground peppercorn to taste
+salt and fresh ground peppercorn to taste

 4 tangerines, thinly sliced